fedek6/css-variables-benchmark/README.md

 This is simple CSS variables benchmark generator.
 It generates `n` colored squares in two flavors, one with classic CSS and other using CSS variables.

+> Note: colors are reused once for better benchmarking.

 Clone and:

 ```bash